 “I think people count on the Red Cross for a comforting presence, and it also makes people feel better knowing they can be in communication with their family,” Kelsey says.
 “I think it is important that someone is there just so that the service members feel constantly supported.”

-We will continue to update you on Kelsey’s trip to Djibouti over the upcoming months.
 For more information on how the Red Cross supports the armed forces click here.

 Written by David Astudillo, Marketing and Communications Intern

 Rochelle Crump served in the Women’s Army Corps during the Vietnam War (ERA).
 She received the National Defense Service Medal for honorable service during a period of national emergency (Vietnam) and a Certificate of Recognition from the Secretary of Defense for military service during the Cold War.
 Rochelle has always had a heart for her veteran family and worked for 23 years for the Department of Veteran Affairs.

 Having witnessed the difficulty facing many women veterans upon returning home, in 2005 Rochelle and several women veterans founded the National Women Veterans United (NWVU), a volunteer-based organization for women veterans and those in active duty, reserve duty, and national guard.
 The NWVU is one of few organizations across the nation with a mission that includes assisting women veterans in navigating the complicated systems of Veterans Affairs Hospitals and benefits.

 “After a deployment, veterans do not come back the same (person), families don’t understand what they have been through or what they have seen.
 It is the role of the NWVU to help female vets understand they are not alone,” Rochelle says.
 “Veterans have VA benefits, but the bureaucracy is complicated to navigate, we ease this burden.”